remynguyen96/node-boilerplate/backend-course/README.md

 1. Download and install the [DockerCompose](https://docs.docker.com/compose/install/)
 2. Edit variable password with **MYSQL_ROOT_PASSWORD** and name database with **MYSQL_DATABASE** in file **.env**
+3. Create images node server with cmd `docker-compose build`.
-3. Run docker to create database with cmd `docker-compose up -d`.
+4. Run docker to create database with cmd `docker-compose up -d`.
-4. Going to phpMyadmin and manager mysql with localhost [127.0.0.1:8888](http://127.0.0.1:8888/)
+5. Going to phpMyadmin and manager mysql with localhost [127.0.0.1:8888](http://127.0.0.1:8888/)
-5. Login phpMyadmin with username is `root` and password is `secret`
+6. Login phpMyadmin with username is `root` and password is `secret`

 ## Deployment